 Instructions

-- Place in the freezer for about 20 minutes or until it hardens enough to cut.
-Slice into 12 pieces and enjoy.
-Store in the fridge because the ingredients are soft at room temp.
+- Place the bread pan in the freezer until it has set and is hard enough to slice (at least 20 minutes).
+Slice into 8 large or 12 small pieces (it is quite rich, so I personally prefer smaller pieces).
+Store in an airtight container in the fridge because the fudge will be soft at room temp.

 A says